-Stuart Brown, M.D. describes in his book Play how the Jet Propulsion Lab (JPL) found it difficult to find young engineers of the same caliber as those that had retired.
-After interviewing the engineers that had retired, they came to the realization that the retirees had engaged in various forms of analytic play that had resulted in their brilliant performance as engineers.
+Stuart Brown, M.D., describes in his book Play how the Jet Propulsion Lab (JPL) found it difficult to find young engineers of the same caliber as those who had retired.
+After interviewing the retired engineers, lab directors came to the realization that the retirees had engaged in various forms of analytic play that had resulted in their brilliant performance.
 Today, JPL interviews include questions about the type of play that applicants engaged in during their youth.

 About 50% of the time, we aren't in the present moment, according to a study of 5,000 people by Matthew Killingsworth and Daniel Gilbert of Harvard University.
-Our minds tend to wander and the researchers found that “a wandering mind is an unhappy mind.”
+Our minds tend to wander, and the researchers found that “a wandering mind is an unhappy mind.”
 No matter what we’re actually doing, pleasant or unpleasant, we are happiest when our mind is in the present moment.
-When our mind is in the past, it usually dwells on negative emotions such as anger or regret.
-When it is in the future, anxiety and fear arise.
-Play makes you present, and both research and ancient wisdom say that's the only place you can be truly happy.
+When our mind is in the past, it usually dwells on negative emotions like anger or regret.
+When it turns to the future, anxiety and fear arise.
+Play makes you present, and both modern research and ancient wisdom say that's the only place you can be truly happy.

-This striking story is a reminder that play – the ability to laugh and let go, to inhabit the present, and to be immersed in mirth and lightness of being – can be an ultimate act of love and belongingness.
+This striking story is a reminder that play—the ability to laugh and let go, to inhabit the present, and to be immersed in the mirth and lightness of being—can be an ultimate act of love and belongingness.
 When we can laugh and joke, we are remembering our joint humanity, our mutual desire for happiness and love, and our fundamental interconnectedness.

 Emma is the founder of Fulfillment Daily, science-based news for a happier life.